mlflow/mlflow/docs/source/model/signatures.rst

 Column-based signature also support composite data types of these primitives.

 - Array (list, numpy arrays)
+- Spark ML vector (it inherits ``Array[double]`` type)
 - Object (dictionary)

 .. warning::

-    Support for Array and Object types was introduced in MLflow version **2.10.0**.
+    * Support for Array and Object types was introduced in MLflow version **2.10.0**.
 These types will not be recognized in previous versions of MLflow.
 If you are saving a model that uses these signature types, you should ensure that any other environment that attempts to load these models  has a version of MLflow installed that is at least 2.10.0.
+    * Support for Spark ML vector type was introduced in MLflow version **2.15.0**, These type will not be recognized in previous versions of MLflow.

 Additional examples for composite data types can be seen by viewing the `signature examples notebook <notebooks/signature_examples.html>`_.